The Seminar

 I’m calling it “The Seminar.”

 Here’s the basics.
-Once a week, for four weeks, we meet for two-and-a-half hours to discuss exciting texts that grapple with an important topic.
+Once a week, for four weeks, we meet for two hours to discuss exciting texts that grapple with an important topic.
 In this way, we explore some of the deepest and most urgent questions facing the world together.
-These won’t be impersonal lectures designed to be watched passively; rather, a small group of us will meet live, under my guidance but with everyone’s active participation.
+These aren’t impersonal lectures designed to be watched passively; rather, a small group of us will meet live, under my guidance but with everyone’s active participation.

-For the first iteration, I decided to focus on one of the big debates of the moment: Liberalism and Its Critics: From Mill to the MAGA Movement.
+For the next iteration, I decided to focus on one of the big debates of the moment: Is Democracy in Danger?
+The Causes and Consequences of Populism.

 There will be readings for each session, and we’ll proceed on the assumption that everyone has actually engaged with them, so we can have a high quality of discussion.
 But the readings will at most be 100 pages per week, and usually less than that.

 I want to make this experience as accessible as possible.
-The standard rate for joining this live, small-group semianr is $500.
+The standard rate for joining this live, small-group seminar is $500.
 If that’s beyond your budget, you can choose to pay the needs-based rate of $250.
-Don’t worry: I’m not going to ask you to share any financial information—please just select the rate that is appropriate given your financial situation.
+(I’m not going to ask you to share any financial information.
+Please just select the rate that is appropriate given your financial situation.)

-Would you like to join the first cohort?
-Or, especially with the holidays coming up, gift participation in The Seminar to someone who would?
+Would you like to join—or gift participation in The Seminar to someone who would?

 If that’s still beyond reach, we offer a limited number of full scholarships.
 Please fill out this form to be considered.